Skip to main content

 2 mentions Positive Neutral Negative

-Users feel that the game’s monetization relies heavily on aggressive AI-driven cash grabs and misleading advertising, which detracts from the overall enjoyment of the game.
+Users feel that the monetization relies heavily on aggressive AI-driven cash grabs, which diminishes the enjoyment of the game, and they also criticize misleading advertising practices.

-• “There are too many games in this genre that are quick AI cash grabs, sucking the fun out of this type of game.”
+• “There are too many games from this genre/style that are quick AI cash grabs and are sucking the fun out of this type of game.”

 • “The advertising lies yet again.”